pragmaxim/pragmaxim.github.io/content/blog/sustainable-self-care.md

 while fighting minotaurs from past.
 Showing no compassion, honesty, remorse, encouragement, rarely helping is a one-way ticket to cheerleader pyramid which eventually causes addiction to anything that lack of love is compensated with.
-One can bounce off this bottom back to surface by deeply understanding causality / evolution of life and nature (karma), crafting philosophy that complies with the formula of life and nurturing approximation of reality that allows for perceiving life in its true beauty.
+One can bounce off this bottom back to surface by deeply understanding causality / evolution of life and nature (karma), crafting philosophy that complies with the formula of life.

 Any trauma, complex or health issue is a labyrinth to be solved otherwise fear, addiction and eventually anger become the Minotaur worsening the blunder.
 Writing a desired narrative is a privilege of those who face him fearlessly while